 Travelling by train: For anyone travelling by train there is a courtesy shuttle bus from Oxford train station which is usually very popular, please let us know your rail travel arrangements to help us plan.
 Runners can park in the station car park provided they buy the return train ticket from the ticket office on the morning of the race.

-Stay on track during the Thames Trot Ultra.
-The Geo Tracks GPS Tracker is lightweight and easily fits in a small pocket in your rucksack.
-Let family and friends track your progress in real-time and use the Geo Tracks app combined with the tracker as an accurate tool for navigation during the event.
+he Geo Tracks GPS Tracker is lightweight and easily fits in a small pocket in your rucksack.
+Your family and friends can track your progress in real-time and you can use the Geo Tracks app combined with the tracker as an accurate tool for navigation during the event.
 The Event can be followed using the web link https://events.geotracks.co.uk/live/XXX (to be confirmed) or via the app which can be purchased prior to the event for Apple or for Android.
 When opening the web link please click on start times and this will display a list of bib numbers (they are sorted alphabetically by surname).
-The GPS Tracking units upload their position every 10 seconds to the live view tracking map and are accurate to 5 metres.
+The GPS Tracking units upload your position every 10 seconds to the live view tracking map and are accurate to 5 metres.
 Batteries last for 70 hours .
-Pre-order your GPS tracker and collect at the event registration and drop off at the finish.
-To find out more and book your tracker please visit the Geo Tracks website.
-The live tracking will be available here
+Don’t forget to drop it off at the finish!
+To find out more please visit the Geo Tracks website.

 The course record (2020 new route) male – Rob Payne 05:47:14 (2021) and the female record Laura Swanton-Rouvelin 06:59:03 (2020)

 The cut off time for the race is 11 hours.
 We have progressive cut off times from Checkpoint 3 onwards, details can be found on the Checkpoint information sheet.

 Trail shoes are advised, if you have support or are happy to carry them then road shoes are good for later sections .
 There are sections of trail which can become very muddy in wet conditions.
 It is essential to carry the items below.
 There will be random kit checks prior to the race .
 Runners must carry the following mandatory equipment at all times.

 - Fully Charged Mobile Phone including the numbers for the Race Director and Assistant Race Director (shown on your map book given at registration)